Anapra Mesa

 move away from the edge about 15 yards it is usually possible to get out of

 the rotor enough to inflate.
+Or, you can try a cobra inflation.
 Once your glider is up, there is no rotor

 and you can move towards the edge easily.